Fepozopo/bsc-hotsheet-update/README.md

 - Go programming language (version 1.16 or later)
 - A C compiler for your target platform (e.g., GCC for Linux, Clang for macOS, or MinGW for Windows) because this program uses the Fyne GUI toolkit, which requires C bindings.
 - You can optionally use zig as a C cross-compiler for all OS targets.
-The Makefile uses zig for Windows by default but you can also use it for Linux and macOS targets.
+The Makefile uses zig for Windows and Linux by default, but you can also use it for macOS if you aren't on that platform.

 ## Quick Start